memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 The second overlay file shows the use of `path`s, `phandle`, `phandle`s, and `phandle-array`, including the alternative array syntax that we've just seen.
-Here, for the property `phandle-array-of-refs`, you can see how this syntax can sometimes result in a more readable devicetree source file.
+Here, for the property `phandle-array-of-refs`, you can see how this syntax can sometimes result in a more readable Devicetree source file.

 `dts/playground/props-phandles.overlay`